thomassuedbroecker/gitops-create-software-everywhere-module/documentation/README.md

 These will be use in the first `values.yaml` file in the payload directory.

-That first directory is used as the `source.path` in the `Argo CD` application configuration.
+That first directory is used as the `source.path` in the `Argo CD` application configuration as you see above.

 This is the Argo CD application configuration `guestbook-helm-guestbook.yaml` file, which was created automaticly by our module with the `igc gitops-module` command.